This article was contributed by Deanna deBara and originally posted on Hourly.io

 Including a thorough industry, analysis is another key element in a restaurant business plan.

 - Target market analysis.
 If you know where you want to open, you’ll want to do a complete analysis of the target market, including competition, population demographics, and rental costs.
+During this stage, it can be useful to use a ghost kitchen to get an idea of the local area before committing to permanent premises.
+A ghost kitchen allows you to prepare your food in another established restaurant whilst that restaurant is closed, meaning you’ll get a good idea of what local diners are looking for.

 - Competitor analysis.
 You also want to dig deep into any competition in your target market.
 What other restaurants are in the area?
 How do they compare to your restaurant concept?
 And, coming back to your point of difference, how are you going to break through the clutter and differentiate yourself from the competition?